nigelpoulton/ckad/1 Application Design and Build/2 Define build and modify container images/answers.md

 The local `ckad:pluralsight` image is ready for production.
 Perform any tasks necessary so it can be pushed to the `nigelpoulton/ckad:prod` repository on Docker Hub.

-Once you've done this, delete the original `ckad:pluralsight` iamge, but do not delete the `nigelpoulton/ckad:prod` image.
+Once you've done this, delete the original `ckad:pluralsight` image, but do not delete the `nigelpoulton/ckad:prod` image.

 When you've completed the task, you should have the `nigelpoulton/ckad:prod` image on your local machine and the `ckad:pluralsight` should no longer be present.